Western-Health-Covid19-Collaboration/wh_covid19_app/CONTRIBUTING.md

 ### **BETA CHANNEL USAGE**

-We are currently using the Flutter beta channel for app development, so once you have the Flutter SDK set-up and working please change to the beta channel using on the command line:
+We are currently using the Flutter v1.15.17 (the current beta channel version) for app development, so once you have the Flutter SDK set-up and working please change to the beta channel using on the command line:

 ```
 flutter channel beta